 - individual adults

 - parents and families and their transgender/gender questioning children, teens and young adults

 I also consult with parents and families who may have concerns or need help connecting with their child/teen or young adult.
 Adults also consult with me for help making sense of their relationships with their own parents.
 As an individual, couple and family systems therapist I specialize in transitions across the life cycle.

 In the Fall of 2008, I founded a group for DC area clinicians — who are also parents — called DCTherapistMoms to fill the need for support for this vital community.
 Over the years, DCTM grew as it offered a professional and supportive space for its more than 1000 members and is now known as DCTherapistConnect.
-My other professional memberships include the National Association of Social Workers, the Greater Washington Society for Clinical Social Work (Board Member, Editor of quarterly newsletter) and Postpartum Support International.
+My other professional memberships include the National Association of Social Workers, and the Greater Washington Society for Clinical Social Work (Board Member, Editor of quarterly newsletter).

 We are all doing the best we can and that sometimes we just need a little help.
 Let’s talk about how I can help you.
 Just call/text me at 202-215-2790 or email me at JKogan@Jennifer Kogan.com.
 You can also contact me here.
 If you are in need of a referral, I am very happy to connect you to the resources you need.